-Exclude •
+Exclude T

 Exclude

 Include

-10Mhz Voting: If set to include, the 10Mhz input status will be included in the voting process.
+10Mhz voting: If this field is set to include, the 10Mhz input status will be included in the voting process.
 If set to exclude, the input will not be included in the process.

-Word Clock Voting: If set to include, the Word Clock input status will be included in the voting process.
+Word Clock Voting: If this field is set to include, the word clock input status will be included in the voting process.
 If set to exclude, the input will not be included in the process.